Automations

 Viewing Automations

 Navigate to Automations in the main menu to see all available automations.
-Each automation card displays:

 - Automation name and description

-- Type indicator (Continuous/Cadence/Trigger)
+- Type badge (continuous/cadence/trigger)

 Enabling/Disabling Automations